 If your sale is not part of a chain, for example, if you have a cash buyer, you can avoid these delays caused by other property sales.
 However, you may still have to deal with the setbacks regarding property surveys and searches, as well as delays with solicitors.

 Aside from conveyancing, there are many other things to take into consideration when selling a house, our guide gives you everything you need to know when selling a property.

 If you’re looking to sell, speak to our team at SOLD.CO.UK We have a network of pre-approved, chain-free cash buyers who we advertise your property to first.
 If they don’t respond in time, we then market your home on the big property selling websites like Rightmove and Zoopla.
 Our expert team then works to make sure the sales and conveyancing process runs quickly and efficiently, so you can complete your sale fast.
-We’ll even sell your house for free, with no hidden charges.
+We’ll even sell your house for free and give you an instant valuation, with no hidden charges.